todun/rave-vue/README.md

 ======================================

 ### Project Setup
-1. clone the repo to your desktop
+1. clone the repo to your desktop by running the code `git clone https://github.com/emmajiugo/rave-vue.git` on your CMD
-2. cd into the folder
+2. cd into the project folder
 3. Run `npm install` to install all dependencies
 4. Compile and Hot-reload for developement
     ```
         npm run serve
     ```
+5. By default, your project should be running on `port: 8080`.
+Go to your browser and type `localhost:8080` to start your project testing.

 ### Features Included
 - Card Payment